VernonKoh/CNAD-Assignment-2/Readme.md

 **Why Microservices Architecture?**

-1. Scalability: Individual services can be scaled based on demand.
+1. **Scalability**: Individual services can be scaled based on demand.
 For example, Video Analysis Service can scale separately to handle increased processing loads.

-2. Fault Isolation: If one service goes down, the others continue running.
+2. **Fault Isolation**: If one service goes down, the others continue running.
 This ensures higher reliability and uptime.

-3. Independent Databases: Each service manages its own database, improving data security and reducing dependencies.
+3. **Independent Databases**: Each service manages its own database, improving data security and reducing dependencies.

-4. Flexibility and Maintainability:
+4. **Flexibility and Maintainability**:
     - Independent Development: Teams can work on different services simultaneously.
     - Faster Deployments: Updates to one service do not require changes to others.